Skip to main content

 Country and currenciesCan be differentInherited from the personal entity

-FinancesFully separatedShared -- accounts, transactions, investments, obligations, and other financial data are visible from both entities
+FinancesFully separateShared — accounts, transactions, investments, obligations and other financial data are visible from both entities

 Why are finances shared in sub-entities?
-Because if your business operates under your same tax ID, your bank accounts are legally the same.
-Creating duplicate accounts makes no sense.
-Clatri reflects that reality: the sub-entity sees the personal entity's accounts and vice versa, and each transaction is recorded in the entity where you created it.
+Because if your business operates with your same tax ID, your bank accounts are legally the same.
+There's no point in creating duplicate accounts.
+Clatri reflects that reality: the sub-entity sees the personal entity's accounts and vice versa, and each transaction is registered in the entity where you created it.

-When you view your business entity as a sub-entity, you can display data in aggregate (personal + business together) or separate (business only).
-This is useful for seeing the full picture of your finances or isolating just the business transactions.
+When you view your business entity as a sub-entity, you can see the data aggregated (personal + business together) or separated (business only).
+Useful both for seeing the full picture of your finances and for isolating just the business movements.

 Sharing entities

 Clatri lets you share an entity with other users.
-From the entity settings section, you can invite someone by entering their email address or user ID, and define what level of access they'll have.
+From the entity settings section, you can invite someone by entering their email or user identifier, and define what access level they'll have.

 Permission levels

-• Editor -- can view and edit data within the allowed domains
+• Editor — can view and edit data within allowed domains

 Access domains